(Material Cause)

 So in order to correct wrong singing habits one needs to develop a speaking habit pattern that is congruent with the ‘feigned’ or singing voice.
 This quality of voice is produced by the parallel approximation of the thinned out vocal cords.

 In order to conceptualize the ideal of the correct singing voice it must first be presented as an aural perception.
-This is developed through repetition of liturgical text in dialogue fashion, such as when the teacher speaks and the 554px-54-aspetti_di_vita_quotidiana_canto_in_chiesataccuino_sanistudent responds.
+This is developed through repetition of liturgical text in dialogue fashion, such as when the teacher speaks and the student responds.
 The teacher speaks in an elongated Sotto voce with every word and syllable seated on the profound low “oo” vowel.
 Anthony Rooley’s contribution to the book: A Performer’s Guide to Renaissance Music, in his essay: “Practical Matters of Vocal Performance” wrote of the necessity of this exercise and described it thus:

 “This is not a soggy unfocused kind of sotto voce, but a precise and detailed delivery, rather like looking at an object under a microscope.”[5]